 This course is a continuation of English 213.
-The study include symbolistic, realistic, naturalistic, impressionistic and expressionist styles of literature.
-Collateral reading, oral reports, and themes will required.
+The study includes symbolistic, realistic, naturalistic, impressionistic and expressionistic styles of literature.
+Collateral reading, oral reports, and themes will be required.
 Individual conferences will be held.
-Prerequisite: English 2.
+Prerequisite: English 213.

 E. 183.
 Composition: Expository Writing.
 (Credit: 3 semester hours).